anchalamba/general-population/README.md

 ## Usage

 There are no prerequisites or installation required.
 Data from all sources will be pulled directly from the webpage, and an output csv (general_population.csv) will be stored in the same directory as `utils.py` and `run.py`.
-Once both files are downloaded, please run the following:
+Once both code files are downloaded, please run the following:

 ```bash
 python3 run.py